An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Computing elastic constants: \bftt{ElaStic}}

-The \python package \elastic~\cite{golesorkhtabar2013elastic} allows users to calculate second and third-order elastic coefficients using \exciting~\cite{lion2022elastic} or other electronic-structure codes such as Quantum Espresso~\cite{PhysRevB.103.115204,Yu2023} and VASP~\cite{Jin2023}.
-The package has recently been fully rewritten using the newest \python standards, and many features have been updated to reduce the computational burden and facilitate integration into high-throughput workflows~\cite{speckhard2026elaStic2}.
-In order to speed up the selection of Lagrangian vectors, the \matid library is used, which is a robust \python API that uses Spglib~\cite{togo2024spglib}.
-To lessen the computational load, a new set of Lagrangian vectors are introduced.
+The \python package \elastic~\cite{golesorkhtabar2013elastic} allows users to calculate second and third-order elastic coefficients using \exciting~\cite{lion2022elastic} or other electronic-structure codes.
+Applications in conjunction with Quantum Espresso~\cite{PhysRevB.103.115204,Yu2023} and VASP~\cite{Jin2023} are among recent examples.
+The package has recently been fully revised using the newest \python standards, and many features have been updated to reduce the computational burden and facilitate integration into high-throughput workflows~\cite{speckhard2026elaStic2}.
+In order to speed up the selection of Lagrangian vectors, the \matid library is used, which is a robust \python API that makes use of Spglib~\cite{togo2024spglib}.
+To lessen the computational load, a new set of Lagrangian vectors is introduced.
 The new code presents an automated procedure to determine the optimal polynomial-fit order and the maximum strain to include in the fitting process.
 Finally, the code is modularized and configured via a YAML file so that it can be easily integrated into a \jobflow workflow.
-These new additions allow one to run automated workflows to calculate elastic coefficients using \exciting and other DFT codes.
+These new additions allow one to run automated workflows to calculate elastic coefficients efficiently and reliably.